All Episodes

 This kind of behavior.

-The point is here that it's a political issue.
+The point is here that there's a political issue.

-I mean, I wrote a column a a few weeks ago uh when before we got here to Roy Moore and it was a Harvey Weinstein.
+I mean, I wrote a column a few weeks ago before we got here to Roy Moore.

-Then they climbed on the back of a flatbed flatbed truck, were driven all around Washington and went up to Capitol Hill outside of hearing where Starr was, etc., mocking members of Congress.
+Then they climbed on the back of a flatbed truck, were driven all around Washington and went up to Capitol Hill outside a hearing where Starr was, et cetera, mocking members of Congress.

 The whole point of the exercise was that people who objected to the things that Bill Clinton had done with women were a bunch of Puritans and prudes and old-fashioned moralists, and they were out of touch with society.